How to Secure a Domain Name

 Check Registration Expiration Date

 Most registrars offer the option to register your domain for a period of one to ten years.
-When the expiration date comes closer, you can renew your subscription and continue using the name.
-If you fail to do so, the name becomes available to the public once again.
+If you don’t renew your registration, the name becomes available to the public once again.

 Domain hijacking is the practice of finding unwary registrants and taking over a name as soon as its registration period expires.
 You can prevent it by keeping an eye on your expiration date or choosing the auto-renewal option.